kshitijrajsharma/horizournal/src/content/pages/about.md

 ### AR App – Pashchimanchal Campus
 - **Augmented Reality** tool combining drone surveys with GeoAR
 - Mixed reality experience for campus exploration
+- Project further pitched as an idea for Mountain Exploring which was awarded as best concept in **Innovation Bootcamp, Nepal**

 ### Modi Rural Municipality Mapbook
 - Created an **open geospatial database** of local services (agriculture, education, finance)